mguery/mguery/README.md

 (as in Mar-GEE)

-I'm an Implementation Consultant with a background in admin and customer support.
-I help online service service providers improve client experience and simplify business operations.
+I'm a self-taught cloud engineer with 9+ years of admin and customer support experience and 7 years of business consulting.

 Here's what I'm up to: